Located close to Fraser Island and one of the best whale-watching spots in Australia, there are plenty of things to do in Hervey Bay!

 And there are lots of rainforest trees around the Bush Chapel.

-There’s also an orchid house which has a small entrance fee, and is an excellent choice for what to do in Hervey Bay
+There’s also an orchid house that has a small entrance fee and is an excellent choice for what to do in Hervey Bay.

-During weekdays you can take a tour of the gardens at an additional cost.
+During weekdays you can take a tour of the gardens and orchid house at an additional cost.
+This place is ideal for nature lovers who want a fun afternoon with the whole family.

 READ MORE: Don’t miss our list of the top things to do in Byron Bay!